 2016 was a rough year for the arts.
-We lost a lot of great artists including David Bowie, Debbie Reynolds, Carrie Fisher, Robert Vaughn, and Gene Wilder.
+We lost a lot of incredible artists including David Bowie, Debbie Reynolds, Carrie Fisher, Robert Vaughn, and Gene Wilder.
 We also lost beloved Broadway performers including George Irving, Margaret Whitton, Dick Latessa, Billy Chapin, and Alice Drummond.
-Last year we lost some great shows, but some other shows were exceptionally bad.
+Twenty Broadway shows closed last year and most of them were amazing, but some of the shows were bad, exceptionally bad.
 Here is our list of the stand out tops and flops:

 Broadway Show Fails in 2016

 Al Pacino took the stage for David Mamet’s China Doll but not even The Don himself could save this play.
-China Doll producers Jeffery Richards, Jerry Frankel and Steve Traxler had previously worked with Pacino in the film productions of Glengarry and The Merchant of Venice.
-Rex Reed from the Observer said “China Doll” is the worst thing I’ve seen on a professional New York stage since the ill-fated, 1983’s Moose Murders.”
+China Doll producers Jeffery Richards, Jerry Frankel and Steve Traxler had previously worked with Pacino in the incredible film productions of Glengarry and The Merchant of Venice.
+Sadly, Rex Reed from the Observer said “China Doll” is the worst thing I’ve seen on a professional New York stage since the ill-fated, 1983’s Moose Murders.”
 The play was ripped by critics and audiences alike.
 However, at the end of the Broadway run, the show managed to recoup their entire $3.7 million investment.
 China Dolls’ weekly gross averaged at $842,004, a total of 112 performances were played at the Gerald Schoenfeld Theatre.
 The average price paid per ticket was $165.94.
 It appears that Broadway audiences will pay dearly for the chance to see the talent of Pacino in anything on Broadway, even if it is in one of Mamet’s worst plays.
+Mr Pacino, please come back, just not in anything Mamet.

 Forest Whitaker disappointed audiences and critics alike with his recent performance in Hughie.
 Whitaker, who is known for his amazing movie performances in The Last King of Scotland and The Crying Game, reportedly failed to embody his character, Erie Smith, in Michael Grandage’s version of Hughie on Broadway.
-Hughie originally premiered on Broadway in 1964 and a lauded version with Al Pacino appeared in 1996.
-Its latest incarnation received devastating reviews from critics.
+Hughie originally premiered on Broadway in 1964 and a lauded version with Al Pacino appeared on the boards in 1996.
+Its latest incarnation received devastating and savage reviews from critics.
 They complained that in the one hour show there isn’t much of an arc to Whitaker’s performance.
-It also didn’t help that he forgot some of his lines, although this is his first stint on Broadway, so critics could have cut him a break.
+It also didn’t help that he forgot some of his lines, although this is his first stint on Broadway, so critics could have cut him a bit of a break.
 Ben Brantley must have gone on a good night, as all the other popular critics hated the production.
 At the time of its closing, the show only played 55 of the scheduled 135 performances at the Booth Theatre.
-Whitaker may not be back to Broadway anytime soon, given the frosty reception.
+Whitaker may not be back to Broadway anytime soon, given the frosty critical reception, but he remains a great American treasure in acting, lets hope his next Broadway vehicle can do a better job of allowing his talents to shine.

 The Broadway musical by Seth Rudetsky, had the recipe to live up to its name.
 Disaster! is a jukebox musical composed of an assortment of ‘70s hits, but the show did not please critics.
 It’s a fun, ditsy plot consisting of earthquakes, tsunamis and lots of other mayhem.
 The unapologetically silly production delivered humor that missed the mark and the shows’ jumpiness was sometimes too frantic for showgoers to enjoy.
-Unfortunately, the complex story line quickly grew tiresome, it could have been cut in half and not much would have been lost.
+Unfortunately, the complex story line quickly grew tiresome, critics claimed it could have been cut in half and not much would have been lost – but critics have never written a show.
 Weekly proceeds averaged at $330,264.
-The show was forced to close two months before its posted end date and the backers were not pleased.
-The Nederlander theatre is fast becoming the graveyard of many a great show including the recent revival of Motown, Amazing Grace and Honeymoon in Vegas.
+The show was forced to close two months before its posted end date and the financial backers were not pleased.
+The Nederlander Theatre is fast becoming the graveyard of many a great Broadway show including the recent revival of Motown, Amazing Grace and Honeymoon in Vegas that all exploded in the possibly-cursed Nederlander Theatre.
+If you do not believe us, try taking a photo of the theatre exterior in the daylight, it will always be dark.

 Latest posts by Carly White (see all)